reallyreadit/blog/_posts/2021-02-08-the-readup-manifesto.markdown

 We regret that a [growing number of people](https://knightfoundation.org/wp-content/uploads/2020/03/KnightFoundation_AmericansViews_Client_Report_010917_Final_Updated.pdf) feel uninformed and unempowered to figure out for themselves what’s actually happening in the world.
 We fear what we see as a growing tendency for individuals to outsource their thinking to various Orwellian “Ministries of Truth.”

-Nobody can tell you what’s right or wrong, fact or fake and we find it alarming when any network, publisher, or platform even suggests that they can solve that problem for you.
+Nobody can tell you what’s right or wrong, fact or fake, and we find it alarming when any network, publisher, or platform even suggests that they can solve that problem for you.
 They can’t.

 Ultimately, truth isn’t a solvable problem.
 It’s a lifelong practice.
 Deep reading is a great way to anchor your existence in reality.